 - An Asbestos Type 3 Survey report

 These are necessary as part of the contractors duties.
-Don't forget the Party Wall Act as this may also apply.
+The Party Wall Act may also apply to the work.
 You will also need to notify the occupiers of any adjoining properties separately; and also your gas, electricity and water suppliers.
-Once we receive your Notice, we will send out a Counter Notice explaining our requirements as soon as possible.
-This will contain conditions that will secure the health and safety of the public as well as requirements under which you should undertake the demolition work.
+Once we receive your application, we will send you a Counter Notice explaining our requirements.
+This will contain a number of conditions.
 Please ensure you read these carefully.
 You should not commence demolition work until you receive the Counter Notice or a period of 6 weeks has expired.

 Listed buildings and buildings in Conservation Areas